WPprodigy/woocommerce-product-fees/readme.txt

 = Manual installation =

-The manual installation method involves downloading this plugin and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading this plugin and uploading it to your webserver via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 = Updating =